HLPugs/HLPugs.tf/README.md

 npm start
 ```

 The server should start up in development mode with hot reloading/compiling in both Intel and Payload.
-You make also want to configure the environment variables for Intel in the `Inte/.env` file.
+You may also want to configure the environment variables for Intel in the `Inte/.env` file.
 Setting offline to false will allow for logging in using Steam, but disables database seeding for offline use.